+In addition we have:

-In addition, our audit report has also been prepared for the members of the Company to meet the requirements of the Acts and Regulations.
-Accordingly, we have performed additional work beyond that which is performed in our capacity as auditors pursuant to the ACNC.
-These additional procedures included obtaining an understanding of the internal control structure for fundraising appeal activities and examination, on a test basis, of evidence supporting compliance with the accounting and associated record keeping requirements for fundraising appeal activities pursuant to the Acts and Regulations.
+- i.
+Obtained an understanding of the internal control structure for fundraising appeal activities. - ii.
+Examined on a test basis of evidence supporting compliance with the accounting and associated record keeping requirements for fundraising appeal activities pursuant to the Acts and Regulations.

-It should be noted that the accounting records and data relied upon for reporting on fundraising appeal activities are not continuously audited and do not necessarily reflect after the event accounting adjustments and the normal year end financial adjustments for such matters as accruals, prepayments, provisioning and valuations necessary for year end financial report preparation.
+We have not audited on a continuous basis the accounting records relied upon for reporting on fundraising appeal activities.
+These do not necessarily reflect accounting adjustments after the event or normal year-end financial adjustments required for the preparation of Financial Report such as accruals, prepayments, provisioning and valuations.